sagiegurari/cargo-make/docs/_includes/content.md

 ]
 ```

-Same as OS scripts, the @duckscript runner also supports the cargo-make CLI arguments access.
+Same as OS scripts, the @duckscript runner also supports the cargo-make CLI arguments access.<br>
+In addition, all environment variables are preloaded as duckscript variabes and can be directly read from the script (no need to invoke the **get_env** command).

 <a name="usage-task-command-script-task-examplerust"></a>
 #### Rust Code